My sister used to joke, when we’d indulge in something that’s perceived as unhealthy, that we needed to call the food police.

 I’m interested in people’s eating behaviours and habits, and why they continue to eat food that they perceive as unhealthy when faced with health issues and the discomfort of perceived judgement.

-I understand why people may feel this way, as there are definitely health and fitness professionals that take a hard-line approach to their nutrition coaching and are very judgemental.
+I understand why people may feel this way.
+There are definitely health and fitness professionals that take a hard-line approach to their nutrition coaching and are very judgemental.

 Dissolving this guilt, shame, self-judgement, deprivation, restriction, and diet rules is what I’m professionally most passionate.
 I believe that ending the judgement of ourselves and others is a crucial step to forming a healthy relationship with food.

 Unfortunately, fear of judgement is a common reason people choose not to see a nutritionist.
 I completely understand this.
-Although some people may respond well to an authoritarian approach, most people will revert to old patterns.
+Although some people may respond well to an authoritarian, food police, approach, most people will revert to old patterns.
 Change achieved in this way is likely unsustainable or enjoyable, particularly because it comes from the practitioner, not the client.

 To change any lifestyle behaviour, we have to want to change; it has to fit into our lifestyle and make us feel good, mentally, physically and emotionally.
 Policing ourselves or feeling that others are policing our eating does not help us to form a more enjoyable and nurturing relationship with food and our bodies.